learning-zone/angular-basics/README.md

 A stateful service based on HTTP cookies uses the HTTP transport protocol and its ability to convey cookies, used as session context.

 #### Q. What is difference between Stateful and Stateless Pipes in angular?
-**Stateless pipes** are pure functions that flow input data through without remembering anything or causing detectable side-effects.
+* **Stateless pipes** are pure functions that flow input data through without remembering anything or causing detectable side-effects.
 Most pipes are stateless.
 The CurrencyPipe we used and the length pipe we created are examples of a stateless pipe.

-**Stateful pipes** are those which can manage the state of the data they transform.
+* **Stateful pipes** are those which can manage the state of the data they transform.
 A pipe that creates an HTTP request, stores the response and displays the output, is a stateful pipe.
 Stateful Pipes should be used cautiously.
 For example Angular provides `AsyncPipe`, which is stateful.

+AsyncPipe can receive a `Promise` or `Observable` as input and subscribe to the input automatically, eventually returning the emitted value(s).
+It is stateful because the pipe maintains a subscription to the input and its returned values depend on that subscription.

 #### Q. How to use authguard in angular 7?
 #### Q. Write a program to perform column sorting using ngx-datatable?